- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 - Clients shall provide promptly the required actions on any findings issued during the audit within the required timeframe.

 - All information provided by applicant and certified clients in relation to application enquiry, application review for certification and other information obtained in the course of the certification services shall be treated confidential.
-GIC staff, Associate Auditors / Technical Experts, Independent Certification Board shall observe the signed Confidentiality, Impartiality and Non-Conflict of Agreement with GIC.
+Guardian staff, Associate Auditors / Technical Experts, Independent Certification Board shall observe the signed Confidentiality, Impartiality and Non-Conflict of Agreement with Guardian.
 This clause does not apply to information that are posted in public domain (e.g. regarding certification status).

 Fees and Payment